maxtkc/mvths-wiki/docs/020a-other-variables.rst

 Overview
 --------

 So far you have initialized all of your variables as ints.
-An int within the Arduino IDE defines a type of variable that has a total of 16-bits.
+An int, when compiled for the Arudino Uno, Metro Mini or any board based on an 8-bit Atmel processor, defines a type of variable that has a total of 16-bits.
+(For SAMD-based boards the value is 32-bits).
 This means there are 16 bits of storage reserved for this variable. ints are also signed.
 This means the variable can be a negative or positive number.

 .. code-block:: c